-- (1) The impact of the International Financial Reporting Standards ("IFRSs") endorsed by the Financial Supervisory Commission, R.O.C. ("FSC") which have already been adopted. - The Company believes that the adoption of the following IFRSs would not have any material impact on its parent-company-only financial statements. - Amendments to IAS 1 "Disclosure of Accounting Policies" - Amendments to IAS 8 "Definition of Accounting Estimates" - Amendments to IAS 12"Deferred Tax related to Assets and Liabilities arising from a Single Transaction" - (2) The impact of IFRS issued by IASB but not yet endorsed by the FSC
+- (1) The impact of the International Financial Reporting Standards ("IFRSs") endorsed by the Financial Supervisory Commission, R.O.C. ("FSC") which have already been adopted.
+The Company believes that the adoption of the following IFRSs would not have any material impact - Amendments to IAS 1 "Disclosure of Accounting Policies" - Amendments to IAS 8 "Definition of Accounting Estimates" - Amendments to IAS 12 "Income Taxes Deferred Tax related to Assets and Liabilities arising from a Single Transaction" - (2) The impact of IFRS issued by IASB but not yet endorsed by the FSC

-The Company assesses that the adoption of the following standards would not have any material impact on its parent-company-only financial statements.
+The Company believes that the adoption of the following IFRS would not have any material impact on its parent company only financial statements.

-- Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets Between an Investor and Its Associate or Joint Venture" - IFRS 17 "Insurance Contracts" and amendments to IFRS 17 "Insurance Contracts" - Amendments to IAS 1 "Classification of Liabilities as Current or Non-current" - Amendments to IAS 1 "Non-current Liabilities with Covenants" - Amendments to IAS 17 "Initial Application of IFRS 17 and IFRS 9 Comparative Information" - IFRS 16 "Requirements for Sale and Leaseback Transactions"
+- Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets Between an Investor and Its Associate or Joint Venture" - IFRS 17 "Insurance Contracts" and amendments to IFRS 17 "Insurance Contracts" - Amendments to IAS 1 "Classification of Liabilities as Current or Non-current" - Amendments to IAS 1 "Non-current Liabilities with Covenants" - Amendments to IFRS 17 "Initial Application of IFRS 17 and IFRS 9 Comparative Information" - IFRS 16 "Requirements for Sale and Leaseback Transactions" - Amendments to IAS7 and IFRS7 "Supplier Finance Arrangements" - Amendments to IAS12 "International Tax Reform-Pillar Two Model Rules"